Manthan2110/Kaggle-X-Google-AI-Agents-5-Day-Learning-Journey-Notes/README.md

 ---

-### **Day 5 – Capstone Project**
+### **Day 5 – Agent Communication & Deployment**

-🎯 _Your unique project summary here_
-Examples:
-- Multi-tool personal assistant
-- RAG-powered intelligent agent
-- Automated task planner
-- Domain-specific agent (healthcare, finance, education)
+- Building agent-to-agent communication workflows for collaboration
+- Designing role-based multi-agent systems (planner, researcher, evaluator, etc.)
+- Deploying agents as production-ready services using ADK (REST APIs, configs, runtime)

-_Add your architecture, flow, tools used, and results here._
+- Mini Task: Create a communicating multi-agent system and deploy it as an API _Add your architecture, flow, tools used, and results here._

 ---